 Using the hammer, remove any exposed nails from the removed slats and dispose of them.

 Turn the pallet vertically on one side, with the bottom deck boards facing you.
 Orient the pallet with the deck boards running horizontally (or parallel to the ground) and the stringers running parallel to you.

 Insert the boards you removed into the center of the pallet, lining up each board with a remaining slat on the top and placing the boards parallel to the ground.
 (These will form the bottoms of the boxes.)
 The slats should rest on the interior stringers.
 Together, the top slat and the just-added board should form a sort of box shape.
 If necessary, you can use wood from another pallet or one-by-four lumber instead of the slats you removed.

 Nail the slats in place using the galvanized nails and a hammer.
-If desired, you can pre-drill the holes.
+Pre-drilling the holes will eliminate the risk of splitting the wood.

 Enlist the help of an assistant or some sort of brace to keep the pallet upright and stable while you work.